Westdespair/computergraphicsproject/readme.txt

 -- UI Elements --
 -LEFT SIDE-
-Sun position E->W slider: Changes the sun position in the sky Shape dropdown and button: Changes which shape will be added.
+Sun position E -> W slider: Changes the sun position in the sky.
+By default the camera is looking towards north.
+Shape dropdown and button: Changes which shape will be added.
 Click add object to add the selected shape FOV slider: Change the field of view of the user camera

 -RIGHT SIDE-
 Calculate shadow heatmap: Calculates the shadow values for a day in the park
 # Samples for sun position: Determines the quality of the heatmap.
 Can become performance heavy.
-Around 50 samples is accurate without sacrificing too much performance
+Around 50-100 samples is accurate without sacrificing too much performance